-In connection with the use and operation of Keystone recreational vehicles, Keystone customers and owners of Keystone recreational vehicles are solely responsible for the selection and proper use of tow vehicles.
+In connection with the use and operation of Keystone RVs, Keystone customers and owners of Keystone RVs are solely responsible for the selection and proper use of tow vehicles.
 All customers should consult with a motor vehicle manufacturer or dealer concerning the purchase and use of suitable tow vehicles for Keystone products.
-Keystone further disclaims any liability with respect to damages which may be incurred by a customer or owner of Keystone recreational vehicles as a result of the operation, use or misuse of a tow vehicle.
-NOTE: KEYSTONE'S LIMITED WARRANTIES DO NOT COVER DAMAGE TO THE RECREATIONAL VEHICLE OR THE TOW VEHICLE AS A RESULT OF THE OPERATION, USE OR MISUSE OF THE TOW VEHICLE.
+Keystone further disclaims any liability with respect to damages which may be incurred by a customer or owner of Keystone RVs as a result of the operation, use or misuse of a tow vehicle.